MichaelBelgium/VPS-Monitor/README.md

 It uses <a href="https://github.com/aterrien/jQuery-Knob">this knob library</a> which is linked towards it already in the file(s).

 <h1>Compatibility</h1>
-This php page has been tested on:
+This php page has been tested on `CentOS Linux release 7.4.1708 (Core)` There's a chance you might need to edit the `getData.php` for your system.
-* Google Chrome
-* Centos 6.8 and 7.2

-There are settings which u can change if you are using anything else than Centos 6.8, for other dists you might wanna dig in even further.

 <h1>Config</h1>